 What type of clients does the law firm the attorney is with usually represent?
-Do they regularly work with smaller businesses, or does most of their clientele consist of large corporations?
+Do they regularly work with smaller businesses, or do most of their clientele consist of large corporations?
 The focus of their practice is likely to be reflected in their fees.

 4.)
 Can you vet them for free?

-Finding a business attorney is a big decision so spending a brief amount of time getting to know them seems like a wise move.
+Finding a business attorney is a big decision, so spending a brief amount of time getting to know them seems like a wise move.
 However, some attorneys will charge their normal hourly rate if you want to talk to them in an interview capacity.